How to find images

 - Choose ”image” or "portrait" under limit results and material.

 - If the portrait is not available online, it can be ordered and viewed in the research reading room by clicking on order.

 Write to Ask the library and note down the location, street name or other identifying information, if you want to access the non-digitised physical collection and view this in the research reading room.

 Write to Ask the library and note down the year and event, if you are searching for images prior to 1536 or after 1945.

 - See the subject groups in the miscellaneous collection.

 - Write to Ask the library and note down the subject group, if you want to view it in the research reading room.

 Search in the National Museum of Photography’s collection Kunstindeks Danmark.

 Still not getting any results?

 Look through the list of collections.
-If you know the name of a publisher, the photographical- or institutional archive, that may contain the image you are looking for, write to Ask the library and hear about the possibilities of looking through the collection in the Research reading room.
+If you know the name of a publisher or either the photographical or institutional archive which may contain the image you are looking for, write to Ask the library and hear about the possibilities of looking through the collection in the research reading room.